TDG-Platform/docs/AOP Strip Processor.md

 	 aoptask = gbdx.Task("AOP_Strip_Processor", data=data, enable_acomp=True, enable_pansharpen=False, enable_dra=False)

+**Example #4 Orthorectified Panchromatic Image:**

+	aoptask = gbdx.Task("AOP_Strip_Processor", data=data, enable_acomp=False, enable_pansharpen=False, enable_dra=False)

 **NOTE:**  The default ouput is an atmospherically compensated RGB image unless the options are set as shown in the examples.
 Additioanlly, you **MUST** specify 'enable_pansharpen=False' AND 'enable_dra=False' to get multispectral output.
 Panchromatic images can be orthorectified using AOP, but all spectral options must be set to "false' or the process will not run.

-**Description of Input Parameters and Options for the "aoptask":**
+Following example #4, if the source s3 bucket contains both multispectral and panchromatic images, both will be orthorectified, but nto atmospherically compensated.

-**REQUIRED SETTINGS AND DEFINITIONS:**
+**REVIEW OF REQUIRED SETTINGS AND DEFINITIONS:**

 * S3 location of 1B input data:
     * Required = ‘True’